maastrichtlawtech/awesome-legal-nlp/summaries/zhong2020how.md

 #### 4.3.
 Legal Question Answering

 - Legal Question Answering can provide consultancy for those who are unfamiliar with the legal domain.
+- In LQA, the form of questions varies as some questions will emphasize on the explanation of some legal concepts, while others may concern the analysis of specific cases.